fish-shell/fish-shell/doc_internal/rust-devel.md

 ### Format strings

-Rust's builtin `std::fmt` modules do not accept runtime-provided format strings, so we mostly won't use them, except perhaps for FLOG / other non-translated text.
+Rust's builtin `std::fmt` modules do not accept runtime-provided format strings, so we mostly won't use them, except perhaps for flog / other non-translated text.

 Instead we'll continue to use printf-style strings, with a Rust printf implementation.